 For challenging presentations, a laser sensor separates pieces even if there is minimal or inconsistent gap between them.

-Our high-resolution handheld printers and installed printing systems are ideal for printing the ISPM15 heat treatment mark onto pallet blocks or bearers.
+Our high-resolution printing systems are ideal for printing the ISPM15 heat treatment mark onto pallet blocks or bearers.
 The print quality gives good detail on the logos, and the electronics in the inkjet provide easy date coding for traceability.

 Additionally, the inkjet presents a minimal fire risk, which is a consideration for running hot branders in a dusty environment.